aptech/docs/docs/CR-sqrt.rst

     :param x: data
     :type x: NxK matrix or N-dimensional array

-    :returns: y (NxK matrix or N-dimensional array) the square roots of each element of *x*.
+    :return y: the square roots of each element of *x*.

+    :type y: NxK matrix or N-dimensional array

 Remarks
 -------